UniversalAptronym/Hearth-Box/Instructions/Raspberry_Pi_Image_Setup.md

   - Plug the USB plug of the SSD enclosure into the Pi.
   - Plug your SSD enclosure's power outlet into a power outlet.
   - Plug your Pi into a power outlet.
-  - Wait one minute while your Pi boots up.
+  - Wait a few minutes while your Pi boots up for the first time.

 # __Next Step__